Enchanted Doll

 Swingers

-Couple number one, have a little swing,
+Couple number one,

-keep swinging …
+Keep swinging …

 Say hello to couple number two